ecency/awesome-hive/README.md

 Hive is an open source platform built for blockchain social networks, games and more applications that is fast and scalable.

 This is a curated list of awesome Hive frameworks, libraries, applications and resources.
+Contributions welcome.
+Add links through pull requests or create an issue to start a discussion.

 ## Contents
 - [Introduction](#introduction)